JessicaELewis/Pet-Adoptions/README.md

 # Pet Adoption Prediction
 **Can we predict how long a cat or dog will be available for adoption before they find their forever home?**

+I focused on the cities in King County, Washington for 2 reasons: 1.
+Using the whole country or world was too much.
+2. I live here.

 ## Data

 <ul>